View on GitHub

 • Is there out of date or redundant information that may be confusing?

-• Summary: Based on your review, summarize your overall thoughts on what you think it would be like to get started working on this project.
+• Summary: Based on the above information, summarize your overall thoughts on what you think it would be like to get started working on this project.
 Some things to consider include: Does the documentation suggest that the project is welcoming to newcomers?
 Do you think you will be able to find the information need?
+Does the documentation seem complete?
 Is the documentation written at a level that you can understand?

 • Community Communication: In this section you will explore how active and responsive the project community is.
 It will give you an idea of what it would be like to try to ask questions or engage in discussion with the community.